-- Single-family residences on a lot of 9.2 acres or more - Single-family residences on a lot of less than 9.2 acres - Residential compounds - Multi-family residences including duplexes and triplexes
+- Single-family residences on a lot of 9.18 acres or more and having 600 feet of frontage or more - Single-family residences on a lot of less than 9.18 acres and having 599 feet of frontage or less - Residential compounds - Multi-family residences including duplexes, triplexes and senior citizens group dwellings

-The purpose of identifying single family residences on lots with more or less than 9.2 acres is derived from the town's Zoning Ordinance.
+The purpose of identifying single family residences on lots with more or less than 9.18 acres and 600 feet of frontage is derived from the town's Zoning Ordinance.
 As noted above, current regulations require a minimum lot size of 4.59 acres for building to occur.
-By effect, any lot size less than twice this size - equaling to about 9.2 acres - cannot be subdivided and is thus considered built out.
-A lot with 9.2 acres or more can be subdivided to allow for the construction of a new residence.
-The following table presents an overview of uses allowed by right (\checkmark) or special use permit (S) or prohibited (X) within the six zoning districts as of 2019.
+By effect, any lot size less than twice this size - 9.18 acres and 599 feet of frontage - cannot be subdivided for buildable purposes and is thus considered built out.
+A lot with 9.18 acres or more and 600 feet of frontage or more can be subdivided to allow for the construction of a new residence.
+The following table presents an overview of uses allowed by right (Y), land development project (LAND), formal development plan review (FDPR) or prohibited (N) within the four (4)zoning districts as of 2024.

-Table 19: Allowed and Prohibited Residential Uses by Zoning District, 201931
+Table 19: Allowed and Prohibited Residential Uses by Zoning District, 2024